-H5 Reuse of credit and postgraduate qualification classification a) The Professional Diploma in Management is restricted to counting as no more than 60 credits towards another qualification, even where a higher value of credit was awarded for the modules studied towards it.
+The Professional Diploma in Management is restricted to counting as no more than credits towards another qualification, even where a higher value of credit was awarded for the modules studied towards it.

-H6 Reuse of credit from the Professional Diploma in Management a) These regulations apply to students who are registered for a qualification designated as either undergraduate or as an Integrated Master's degree.
-They do not apply to students studying for declared undergraduate qualifications as part of the Open Programme, who commenced study before the academic year 2016/17, and have an agreed extension beyond December 2019 to finish study for these qualifications.
+Section I: Regulations applicable to registered undergraduate qualifications a) These regulations apply to Students who are registered for a qualification designated as either undergraduate or as an Integrated Master's degree.
+They do not apply to Students studying for declared undergraduate qualifications as part of the Open Programme, who commenced study before the academic year 2016/17, and have an agreed extension beyond December 2019 to finish study for these qualifications.
+These Students should refer to the Academic Regulations (Taught Courses) 2016-2018